davisshaver/wp-rainbow/readme.md

 ## Installation

-The recommended way to install WP Rainbow is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/wp-rainbow/releases).
+The recommended way to install RainbowKit Login is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/wp-rainbow/releases).

 ## Development